ferranfg/mpl-publisher/readme.txt

 = Which output formats are supported? =

-Currently, we support EPUB2.0, EPUB3.0, Mobi, Microsoft Word (docx), Markdown, print-ready PDF, HTML for Kindle Direct Publishing, and Audiobook (mp3).
+Currently, we support EPUB2.0, EPUB3.0, Microsoft Word (docx), Markdown, print-ready PDF, HTML for Kindle Direct Publishing, and Audiobook (mp3).
 You can choose it from the Output format's select menu.

 = What about other formats? =